kgateway-dev/kgateway/docs/content/contributing/style_guide.md

 * **Bold UI elements** - When referring to a specific UI element such as a **button** or **form field**, the reference should be in **bold**.
 This clues the reader in on the fact that you're talking about the **OK** button and not just telling them that they're OK.

 * **Code formatting for code and files** - When a snippet of code appears in your document, or you refer to a filename or directory path, those items should use the `in-line code` format.
-If your code snippet is more than a few words long, then it should be placed in a code block instead.
+Code snippets that are more than a few words long should be placed in a code block instead.

 * **Expand acronyms on first use** - When a document has an acronym, even if it is a common one, expand it out when it is first used.
 For instance, *AWS* should be expanded to *Amazon Web Services (AWS)* the first time it is used on a page.
 For less common acronyms, it may make sense to expand its first use in each major section of the document to avoid confusion for readers who may be skimming.

 * **Use shorter paragraphs** - No single paragraph should be longer than four or five sentences.
 Each paragraph should encapsulate a new concept or idea.
 Single-line paragraphs can be a powerful tool to highlight a key concept or thought.

-* **Short, clear sentences** - If your sentence seems to run on for multiple lines or has more than one comma, then it's probably best to break it up.
+* **Short, clear sentences** - Sentences that run on for multiple lines or have more than one comma should be broken up into multiple sentences.

+* **Use everyday words** - While you may have memorized the thesaurus, now is not the time to prove it.
+Vocabulary should be accessible to an average adult reader.
+Keep things accurate and technical, but not obtuse or obscure.

 * **Use subheadings** - Split the document up into as many sub-sections as makes sense.
-Readers will often skim a document for the information that is relevant to them.
-Each heading server as a marker for the reader to check-in before moving to the next section.
+Readers will often skim a document for information that is relevant to them.
+Each heading serves as a marker for the reader to check-in before moving to the next section.
 Make sure the title of each heading is descriptive and succinct.

 * **Multiple documents are okay** - We're not killing trees here, and creating a new document is not that difficult.
 If you find you've got more than three major sections or you are delving into a fourth-level for subheadings, then it's probably time to split the document into multiple docs.